mohameda9/datapal-backend/README.md

-# Stealth-Startup: The Ultimate Data Science Platform
+# *DataPal*: The Ultimate Data Science Platform

 ## Quick Local Setup

-Embark on your journey with the most badass data science platform with just a few simple steps.
+Embark on your journey with the greatest data science platform in just a few simple steps.

 ### Prerequisites:
 - **Visual Studio Code**: Ensure VS Code is installed on your system.